Skip to main content

 This page provides a comprehensive overview of the Graphor public REST APIs.
 It covers the full lifecycle:

-1. Data Ingestion (Sources API): Bring data in, process it, and retrieve structured elements.
+1. Data Ingestion (Sources API): Ingest data (async), poll build status, then list sources and retrieve elements.

 2. Document Chat (Chat API): Ask questions about your ingested documents using natural language.